 Question: Was your family with you for a lot of it?

 Answer: Oh yeah.
 My kids were with me the whole time.
 And then Will came in and out.
 My bonus son came over with his mother to stay with me for some time also.
-So?and my goddaughter and some of my kids? friends.
+And my goddaughter and some of my kids’ friends.
 I just kept bringing everybody, you know, you just have to keep bringing people.

 Question: That must take the pain away from working so far from home.

 Answer: Yeah.
 You know and so that my kids could have a life, you know.
 You see people.